Nocturnal x Midsumma: Lunar New Year Disco by Tanya McCulloch

 The fee for registering an After-Party event is $220 inc. GST.

-A Midsumma Festival After-Party must take place on the evening of Sunday 17 January (after Midsumma Carnival) or Sunday 7 February (after Midsumma Pride March) and start no sooner than 2 hours prior to the end of Midsumma Carnival or Midsumma Pride March.
+A Midsumma Festival After-Party must take place on the evening after Midsumma Pride March and start no sooner than 2 hours prior to the end of Midsumma Pride March.

 By registering your event with Midsumma Festival 2021 you will have access to: